Deez-puff/Pass-Gen/README.md

 # Password-Generator
 A responsive and secure Password Generator built using HTML, CSS, and JavaScript.
 This project allows users to generate strong, customizable passwords with options for length, symbols, numbers, and uppercase characters.
 Designed with a clean UI and client-side logic for fast and reliable password generation.

-# 🔐 Password Generator

-A modern, responsive **Password Generator Web Application** built using **HTML, CSS, and JavaScript**.
-This project enables users to generate strong, secure, and customizable passwords instantly through an intuitive user interface.

 ---

 ## 📌 Features